priyakrishnan-de/data-eng/README.md

 _**Step 6.
 ETL Pipeline using Google dataflow**_

 This dataflow pipeline identifies delta and moves the records in Avro format from source (using SQL command) to the specified target (sink) with path provided for staging, temp and templates.
-Transformations such as de-duplication, null handling and typecast done.
+Basic checks included are de-duplication, null handling and typecast.

 _dataflow/delta-to-csv-pipeline.py_